 Why did I figure out how to proof frozen croissants in my oven?
 Well… sometimes a girl’s gotta do what a girl’s gotta do!
-This post has affiliate links that help support my blog when you click on them.
+This post has affiliate links that earn me a small commission if you make any purchases.

 I’ll admit, when I first looked at the frozen croissant, I had my doubts.
 This doesn’t resemble any croissant I’ve ever enjoyed.